Novak Djokovic has Australian visa revoked again, putting him at risk of deportation - KESQ

 Under current Australian laws, all international arrivals are required to be vaccinated against Covid-19 — which Djokovic is not — unless they have a medical exemption.

-Djokovic said he was under the impression he could enter because two independent panels had granted him an exemption on the grounds that he had been infected with Covid-19 in December.
-The government argued that a previous infection didn’t stop him from being able to get vaccinated.
+Djokovic said he was under the impression he could enter because two independent panels associated with Tennis Australia and the Victorian state government had granted him an exemption on the grounds that he had been infected with Covid-19 in December.
+The federal government argued that under its rules previous infection with Covid-19 is not a valid reason for an exemption.

 Despite Monday’s ruling, the immigration minister retained ministerial power to personally intervene in the case and ultimately had the final say as to whether Djokovic would be allowed to stay, though his decision can be appealed.